Fund for Women's Equality Board

 Gloria Steinem is a writer, lecturer, political activist, and feminist organizer.
 She travels in this and other countries as an organizer and lecturer and is a frequent media spokeswoman on issues of equality.
 Among the many organizations she co-founded are the Women’s Action Alliance, the National Women’s Political Caucus, the Women’s Media Center, Voters for Choice and Choice USA.
 She was the founding president of the Ms. Foundation for Women.
 She also co- founded Ms. magazine and helped to found New York magazine.

-Bettina Hager is the DC Director of the ERA Coalition and Fund for Women’s Equality.
-She also serves as the co-chair of the Equal Rights Amendment Task Force of the National Council of Women’s Organizations.
-Bettina has conducted focused lobby training workshops on the issue of Constitutional equality nationwide.
-Bettina organized and moderated a Senate briefing on the three-state ratification strategy legislation sponsored by Sen. Cardin in April, 2014.
-She participated in a House briefing on the ERA, March, 2013, and was a speaker on grassroots organizing for the ERA at the ERA conference, Roger Williams University, Nov., 2013.
-Bettina previously worked as Programs Director and Interim Executive Director at the National Women’s Political Caucus (NWPC), advocating for the necessity of women’s political participation at all levels of government. .
+Bettina Hager is the DC Director and COO of the ERA Coalition and Fund for Women’s Equality.
+She served as the co-chair of the Equal Rights Amendment Task Force of the National Council of Women’s Organizations from 2012-2016.
+Bettina has conducted focused lobby training workshops on the issue of Constitutional equality and oversaw the creation of a widely used ERA advocacy packet with information on how to contact elected officials, reach out to media and encourage constituency outreach.
+She has organized and moderated briefings on the Equal Rights Amendment in both the U.S. House of Representatives and U.S. Senate.
+Bettina also writes for the The Hill as an opinion contributor on gender issues.
+Prior to joining the ERA Coalition, she worked as Programs Director and Interim Executive Director at the National Women’s Political Caucus (NWPC), advocating for the necessity of women’s political participation at all levels of government.
+Bettina graduated from St. Olaf College with a degree in Biology and concentration in Women’s Studies.